ckswilliams/modOpenREM/docs/patientid.rst

 The default for patient name, ID and date of birth is to not store them.
 There isn't an option currently to not store the accession number, though OpenREM continues to work if it is missing.

-To start to store patient identifiable data from now on, select the relevant box and press ``Submit``.
+To store patient identifiable data from now on, select the relevant box and press ``Submit``.
 If you change the setting again later, then data already stored will remain in the database.

 **********************